cschneid/sinatra-book/book/Views.markdown

 RSS Feed
 --------

-The builder gem/library is required to in this recipe
+The [builder][builder] gem/library for creating XML is required in this recipe.

-Assume that your site url is http://liftoff.msfc.nasa.gov/.
+Assume that your site url is `http://liftoff.msfc.nasa.gov/`.

     get '/rss.xml' do
       builder do |xml|